Logarithmic Donaldson-Thomas theory: First examples

 Let $\mathsf{Exp}(\PP^2|D)$ and $\mathsf A_d$ be the Artin fans associated to $T''_d$ and $T'_d$ respectively.
 The constructions in the previous section give rise to a Donaldson--Thomas moduli space; given a subscheme in an expansion, we can recover the weights on the edges using the schematic intersection numbers with the corresponding divisors.
 As a result, the structure morphism to $\mathsf{Exp}(\PP^2|D)$ factors through

-The subdivision $\widetilde \Sigma$ gives rise to a (non-representable) birational modification $\mathbb P'_d$ of the universal orbit of the Chow quotient $\PP_d/\!/ \mathbb G_m^2$.
-The identification can either be made at the level of coarse moduli space, or the Chow quotient may be upgraded to a Deligne--Mumford stack using work of Ascher and Molcho~\cite{AM14}.
-This toric stack is naturally identified with $\mathsf{DT}(\PP^2|D)$.
-Indeed, they represent the same functor as families of curves in the universal expansion of $\PP^2$ over $\mathsf{Exp}(\PP^2|D)$.
+The subdivision $\widetilde \Sigma$ gives rise to a (non-representable) birational modification $\mathbb P'_d$ of the universal orbit of the Chow quotient $\PP_d/\!/ \mathbb G_m^2$.This toric stack is naturally identified with $\mathsf{DT}(\PP^2|D)$.
+A rigorous treatment of the identification is given in~\cite{KH21}.
+Analogous statements hold for any toric surface.